AlejoPeque/AlejoPeque/README.md

 ## Skill Set 🛠️

-These are some of the major technologies that I use or have worked on in the past:
+These are the technologies that I specialize in:

 **Programming Languages**